altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~The words came to her - remembering that movie.~ *Alacira nodded, moving back to the center of the ship, and Martha followed.*
 "A::That thing...
-It’s not what you see, it’s just wearing a costume.
+It's not what you see, it's just wearing a costume.
-Don’t make assumptions about what’s underneath based on what it wears.
+Don't make assumptions about what's underneath based on what it wears.
 Where to gerald?"
-*Gerald stumbled about - shifting the horn and clipboard’s place.*
+*Gerald stumbled about - shifting the horn and clipboard's place.*
 *He lifted a few pages,*
 "G::13,i4...
-You’ll have a navigator this time, make sure to stay with him - alright?"
+You'll have a navigator this time, make sure to stay with him - alright?"
 ~They reached the elevator at the end of the narrow hall.~ "M::Navigator?"
 "A::Grab the railing"
 *Alacira punched in the numbers on the panel.*
-"A::He’s waiting at the entrance"
+"A::He's waiting at the entrance"
 *Gerald shuffed the horn between his legs.*
 *He tucked in the clipboard back under his armpit as they ascended.*
 *He placed his hand on the railing.*